Skip to main content

 • Failing to receive and acknowledge an asylum decision in person (if required).

-For more information regarding employment authorization and applicant-caused delays, see The 180-Day Asylum EAD Clock Notice (PDF, 520.99 KB).
-If we approve your application for employment authorization based on your pending asylum application, your EAD will be valid for up to 2 years.
+For more information regarding employment authorization and applicant-caused delays, see The 180-Day Asylum EAD Clock Notice.
+If we approve your application for employment authorization based on your pending asylum application, your EAD will be valid for up to 5 years.

-If you are denied asylum, your employment authorization will terminate when your EAD expires or 60 days after your asylum application was denied, whichever is later.
-If you are not in lawful immigration status (or do not have parole), and an asylum officer “refers” your asylum application to an immigration judge for further consideration, your EAD remains valid through the date of expiration, unless you renew it.
+If you are denied asylum, your employment authorization will terminate when your EAD expires or 60 days after your asylum application is denied, whichever is later.
+If you are not in lawful immigration status or an unexpired period of parole, and an asylum officer “refers” your asylum application to an immigration judge for further consideration, your EAD will remain valid through the expiration date on your EAD.
 If an immigration judge denies your asylum application, your employment authorization will terminate on the expiration date printed on your EAD, unless you appeal the immigration judge’s decision to the Board of Immigration Appeals (BIA) or, after BIA review, you appeal the BIA’s decision to a federal circuit court.
-You may be otherwise eligible for employment authorization if you are a valid immigrant or nonimmigrant or have parole or temporary protected status.
+You may be otherwise eligible for employment authorization if you are a valid immigrant or nonimmigrant or are in an unexpired period of parole or temporary protected status.

 ALERT: If you are applying for your initial (first) employment authorization based on having a pending asylum application, you may be a member of the class action case, Rosario v.
 USCIS, Case No. C15-0813JLR (W.D.
 Wash.
 July 26, 2018).
 To learn more, visit the Rosario Class Action page.

-If you are scheduled for an asylum or NACARA interview at an asylum office and you have an attorney or accredited representative, they may participate in your interview remotely through a telephone connection.
+If you are scheduled for an asylum or NACARA 203 interview at an asylum office and you have an attorney or an accredited representative, they may participate in your interview remotely by telephone.

-Each document is specific to that asylum office.
-Please carefully read the information on the document for the office where we have scheduled your interview, and consult with your attorney or accredited representative to determine whether you want them to participate remotely.
+Please carefully read the information on Form G-1593 and consult with your attorney or accredited representative to determine whether you want them to participate remotely.

 Bringing Your Family to the United States